 There are no formal course prerequisites, but a basic understanding of Earth processes, as is introduced in parts of Global Challenges: Environmental Change, Global Challenges: Sustainability, and/or Global Challenges: Earth of the first-year programme is desirable.

 The level of physics and chemistry as expected for successful completion of the course is high school level.
-Mathematics: students are expected to independently carry out calculations involving surfaces and volumes, logarithms and exponentials (both 10-based and e-based), and simple differential equations in a spreadsheet environment
+With regard to mathematics, students are expected to independently carry out calculations involving surfaces and volumes, logarithms, and exponentials (both 10-based and e-based), and simple differential equations in a spreadsheet environment.

 System Earth is influenced by forces that can be understood from the main disciplines of the Sciences: chemistry, physics and biology.
-While other courses in the EES (sustainability) major consider humans in regards to Earth processes, and vulnerable to drastic changes therein, the present course aims to explore the theme of Earth processes from the standpoint of their chemical and and physics based controls.
+Where other courses in the Sustainability Master humankind is identified as part of Earth processes, and vulnerable to drastic changes therein, the present course aims to explore the theme of Earth processes and in particular to address the chemistry and physics based actors in System Earth.
 Governments at all levels depend for their decision making processes on calculated models of Earth processes.
 In such models Earth processes are formulated and parameterized in terms of equations based chemical and physical processes.
 In the course we will develop different kinds of models necessary to understand Earth processes.

 In the course we will explore the principal components of System Earth: